 It’s a wild world out there, and resumes of recent grads are in surplus.
 It's in your absolute best interest to figure out how to make your resume stand out above the others without literally bedazzling it with glitter.

 Though simply putting your study abroad experience on your resume will increase your chances of getting your dream job, being able to slap down your details of actual work experience in an international setting through a dual study-intern program will greatly differentiate you.

 When you work and study, you’re fulfilling all aspects of your life and studying abroad will become living abroad.

-Be a Person Abroad Instead of a Student Abroad
+Become a Person Abroad Instead of a Student Abroad

 If you had work experience with a country in your study abroad city, the odds of you being able to become officially employed overseas rises dramatically.

-You Can Test Out Working Abroad While Still in School
+Test Out Working Abroad While Still in School

 It's fair to say that a large percentage of study abroad alums get the travel bug and start looking for the next opportunity to go back overseas the minute they get home.
 If you simply studied abroad, you might have a few professors to email abroad, but they certainly can’t help you with the international regulations of work visas and the legalities of moving abroad for a job.